 Senter Falls is part of the Alan & Edgar Rice Natural Area, a conservation property that is part of the Piscataquog Land Conservancy ('PLC').
 The PLC does great work in helping to conserve properties throughout the Piscataquog, Souhegan and Nashua River watershed communities.

 From the trailhead, enter the woods following a yellow-blazed trail.
 In 300 feet, cross a bridge over a brook (take note that this is not the brook that the falls are found on).
 After you cross the bridge, you have a choice to make.
-You can either take a 0.6 mile loop past all of the waterfalls found here, or you can hike 0.2 miles directly to the lowest of the falls and then hike 0.1 mile upstream to the middle and upper falls.
+You can either take a 0.6 mile loop past all of the waterfalls found here, or you can hike 0.2 mile directly to the lowest of the falls and then hike 0.1 mile upstream to the middle and upper falls.
 On a visit in 2016, arrows were on place on trees to strongly encourage you to do the whole loop.

 If you choose to do the whole 0.6 mile loop, which offers a pleasant but viewless and at times moderately steep hike over several small hills, follow the yellow-blazes as the trail heads uphill and to the left.
 You'll gain 200 feet of elevation on this trail, and about 0.3 mile from the parking area, you will reach the uppermost falls.
 From here, the falls are spread out over the next 0.1 mile as the trail descends along the edge of an extended gorge.
 About 200 feet below the lowermost falls, the trail will bear right and head back to the original bridge you crossed.
 Blazes are infrequent here, and since the woods are quite open, the trail may be hard to discern for a few moments.
 Once you reach the bridge, cross it and walk the short distance back uphill to the road.